Nexis-Network/homepage/content/docs/connect/connect-securely.md

 | verify-ca | Encryption is required and the server's SSL/TLS certificate is verified.
 In addition, the client verifies that the server's certificate has been signed by a trusted certificate authority (CA). |
 | verify-full | Encryption is required and the server's SSL/TLS certificate is fully verified, including hostname verification, expiration checks, and revocation checks.
 In addition, the client verifies that the server's certificate has been signed by a trusted certificate authority (CA). |

 The choice of which mode to use depends on the specific security requirements of the application and the level of risk that you are willing to tolerate.
-Exzo Network recommends that you always use `verify-full` mode, which ensures the highest level of security and protects against a wide range of attacks including man-in-the-middle attacks.
+Nexis Network recommends that you always use `verify-full` mode, which ensures the highest level of security and protects against a wide range of attacks including man-in-the-middle attacks.
 The following sections describe how to configure connections using `verify-full` mode.

 The required configuration for your connection depends on the client you are using.